Lobate debris apron

 Lobate debris aprons (LDAs) are geological features on Mars, first seen by the Viking Orbiters, consisting of piles of rock debris below cliffs.
 These features have a convex topography and a gentle slope from cliffs or escarpments, which suggest flow away from the steep source cliff.
 In addition, lobate debris aprons can show surface lineations as do rock glaciers on the Earth.

 The Mars Reconnaissance Orbiter's Shallow Radar gave a strong reflection from the top and base of LDAs, meaning that pure water ice made up the bulk of the formation (between the two reflections).
 This is evidence that the LDAs in Hellas Planitia are glaciers covered with a thin layer of rocks.
 In addition, radar studies in Deuteronilus Mensae show that all lobate debris aprons examined in that region contain ice.

+Analysis of SHARAD data led researchers to conclude that Lobate debris aprons (LDA's) are over 80% pure ice.
+The paper authors examined five different sites from around the planet and all showed high levels of pure water ice.

+Because of the high purity of the ice content that was found, the authors argued that the formation of glaciers happened by atmospheric precipitation or direct condensation.
+After glaciers were formed there was a time when enhanced sublimation formed a lag layer or promoted the accumulation of dry debris atop the water ice glacier.
+Those dry debris would then insulate the underlying ice from going away.

 The experiments of the Phoenix lander and the studies of the Mars Odyssey from orbit show that frozen water exists just under the surface of Mars in the far north and south (high latitudes).
 Most of the ice was deposited as snow when the climate was different.
 The discovery of water ice in LDAs demonstrates that water is found at even lower latitudes.
 Future colonists on Mars will be able to tap into these ice deposits, instead of having to travel to much higher latitudes.
 Another major advantage of LDAs over other sources of Martian water is that they can easily be detected and mapped from orbit.
 Lobate debris aprons are shown below from the Phlegra Montes which are at a latitude of 38.2 degrees north.
 The Phoenix lander set down at about 68 degrees north latitude, so the discovery of water ice in LDAs greatly expands the range of water easily available on Mars.
 It is far easier to land a spaceship near the equator of Mars, so the closer water is available to the equator, the better it will be for colonists.